Pancreatic cancer care at Mayo Clinic

 Click here for an infographic to learn more

 - Avoiding surgery with the right diagnosis.
-Pancreatic cancer can be very difficult to distinguish from another relatively uncommon disease called autoimmune pancreatitis (AIP).
-AIP is a noncancerous (benign) condition that can be treated with steroids without the need for surgery, if diagnosed early enough.
-Mayo Clinic pancreas experts are leaders in developing diagnostic criteria for AIP.
+Pancreatic cancer can be very difficult to distinguish from another disease called autoimmune pancreatitis.
+This condition can be treated with steroids without the need for surgery, if diagnosed early enough.
+Mayo Clinic pancreas experts are leaders in developing diagnostic criteria for autoimmune pancreatitis.

-- Performing surgery when tumors affect nearby blood vessels.
-Many people are not considered eligible for the Whipple procedure or other pancreatic surgeries if their tumors involve nearby blood vessels.
+- Performing surgery when cancer affect nearby blood vessels.
+Many people are not considered eligible for the Whipple procedure or other pancreatic surgeries if their cancers involve nearby blood vessels.
 Mayo Clinic is one of the few centers in the United States with highly specialized, experienced surgeons who safely perform these operations in select patients.
-These procedures involve removing and reconstructing parts of blood vessels.
+These procedures involve removing and rebuilding parts of blood vessels.

 - Performing minimally invasive pancreatic surgery.
-In many cases, surgeons at Mayo Clinic can now perform complex pancreatic cancer operations using either small incisions (laparoscopy) or robotic techniques, which have been shown to allow for a faster recovery.
+In many cases, surgeons at Mayo Clinic can now perform complex pancreatic cancer operations using either small incisions, called laparoscopy, or robotic techniques, which have been shown to allow for a faster recovery.
 Mayo Clinic surgeons were among the first in the United States to perform these minimally invasive surgeries for people with pancreatic cancer.

 - Using proton beam therapy.
 Mayo Clinic radiation oncologists use advanced techniques and technologies, including proton therapy, which focuses high-energy radiation on the cancer while sparing nearby healthy tissue.